 - Very small cooking surface.

 - Shallow bottom housings (because of lower aluminum cost).
 This results in excessively hot, uncontrollable cooking characteristics.

 Don’t be misled by the cheap gas grills that are being offered at super low prices.
 Remember that you get what you pay for!

 Grill Repair and Maintenance: A Do It Yourself Approach

 As a rule, gas grill construction is really pretty simple.
 You can repair and rebuild your gas grill easily and usually without any assistance.
 In fact, the cost of doing this is much less that the replacement cost of the gas grill you already have, especially if you purchase your bbq grillware parts from Long Island grills.
 We guarantee to offer you the best prices on only the parts you need that will help keep your grill up and running summer after summer.

 Whether you grill every chance you get, or just a few times each summer, please take care when purchasing your replacement parts.
 Remember that your grill is an investment, and you will want it providing your friends and family the best food possible every season.
 At Long Island grills, we pride ourselves on giving you the highest quality parts at the lowest possible price.
-If you have any questions, please visit our site or contact us today!
+If you have any questions, please visit our site or contact us today at Viking BBQ parts!